 I have lots of unfinished work in various stages.
 There are pencil sketches waiting to be inked, half-painted canvases and watercolor paintings, thumbnails and notes for future projects, stuff I’m not sure I’ll come back to because I don’t like it anymore... and most of it is out of sight so I forget that it exists.
 When I do remember it exists, I get annoyed.
 If I get annoyed enough, I pick up the brush and finish it just so I can stop being annoyed by it.
 True story.

-Unfinished paintings from my series “Layers of Reality”
+Unfinished paintings from my series “Layers of Reality”.
+I share more work-in-progress photos in this post.

 3. The power of positive self-image